 The muggier period of the year lasts for 6.6 months, from April 26 to November 14, during which time the comfort level is muggy, oppressive, or miserable at least 27% of the time.
 The month with the most muggy days in Saint Augustine is August, with 30.5 days that are muggy or worse.

 The month with the fewest muggy days in Saint Augustine is February, with 1.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Saint Augustine experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 8.0 months, from September 14 to May 15, with average wind speeds of more than 7.4 miles per hour.
-The windiest day of the year is January 29, with an average hourly wind speed of 8.9 miles per hour.
+The windiest month of the year in Saint Augustine is January, with an average hourly wind speed of 8.8 miles per hour.

 The calmer time of year lasts for 4.0 months, from May 15 to September 14.
-The calmest day of the year is August 4, with an average hourly wind speed of 6.0 miles per hour.
+The calmest month of the year in Saint Augustine is July, with an average hourly wind speed of 6.1 miles per hour.